iftikharuddin/security-course/Euler/euler-vault-kit.md

   - Factory admins should have a clear policy for security upgrades and evaluate their impact responsibly.
 - **Challenge for Factory Admins:**
   - Fixing bugs for upgradeable vaults without exposing vulnerabilities in non-upgradeable ones requires careful consideration and security measures.

+**Accounting in EVault Contracts:**

+- **Vault Structure:** EVault contracts are ERC-4626 vaults with borrowing functionality, holding only one type of token, known as the underlying asset.
+- **Vault Shares:** Represent proportional claims on the vault's assets, exchangeable for larger amounts of the underlying asset over time.
+- **Exchange Rate:** Represents the value of each vault share in terms of the underlying asset.
+It grows over time as interest accrues.
+- **Calculation:** The exchange rate is computed by dividing the total assets (cash + total borrows) by the total number of shares.
+- **Precision Consideration:** To avoid precision loss, the exchange rate calculation incorporates a "virtual deposit," which is like a deposit at a 1:1 exchange rate, ensuring a defined exchange rate even when there are no outstanding shares initially.
+- **Equation:** Exchange Rate = (Cash + Total Borrows + Virtual Deposit) / (Total Shares + Virtual Deposit)